List of missions to the Moon: 21st century

+Crewed test of the Orion spacecraft on a free-return trajectory around the Moon.

 Statistics

 Launches by decade

-This is a list of 144 missions (including failed ones) to the Moon.
+This is a list of 145 missions (including failed ones) to the Moon.
 It includes Flybys, Impact probes, orbiters, landers, rovers and crewed missions.

 Mission milestones by country

 This is a list of major milestones achieved by country.
 Recorded is the first spacecraft from each respective country to accomplish each milestone, regardless of mission type or intended outcome.
 For example, Beresheet was not intended to be an impactor, but achieved that milestone incidentally.